Last Updated: 10/29/2014

 - Describe how you have leveraged your creativity to be successful in winning new customers.

-- If I worked with you would I consider you competitive?
+- If I worked with you would in the past, would I have considered you competitive?
 Why?

 - What kinds of sacrifices have you made to be successful?
-Explain.
+Please explain.

 - Describe a typical day and week for you?